stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 ## Papers

 You will submit three formal essays and several smaller writing assignments in response to our readings and class discussions.
-The formal essays focus on `argumentation,` `synthesis,` `close reading,` and `theoretical analysis.` The exact nature and objective of each assignment will be explained in greater detail throughout the course of the term.
+The formal essays focus on core features of academic writing: `argumentation,` `synthesis,` `close reading,` and `theoretical analysis`.
+You will compose a minimum of 20 pages for these formal essays; however, you will determine how many pages to submit for most assignments.
+The exact nature and objective of each assignment will be explained in greater detail throughout the course of the term.

 - **Formatting**: During the fall term papers must be submitted in the [MLA style](/resources/open-handbook/chapter-11-mla); in the winter term we will transition to the [Chicago